jelbourn/angular/aio/content/guide/model-inputs.md

 # Model inputs

-Model inputs are a way to define a signal-based input that automatically emits its value when it changes.
+**Model inputs** are a special type of input that enable a component to propagate new values back to another component.

 <div class="alert is-helpful">